42joonpark/icp/README.md

 ### General usage
 1. Generate client_id and client_secret at intra.\
 https://profile.intra.42.fr/oauth/applications/new
-2. make .env file at "cli_42_info" directory
+2. create .env file inside "42_cli" directory
-3. enter your client_id and client_secret as below. \
+3. put your client_id and client_secret as below. \
 	client_id="your client_id" \
 	client_secret="your client_secret"
-4. enter "help" or "commands" to see commands
+4. enter "help" or "command" to see list of commands

 ### Log
 RUST_LOG=info cargo run